TiAlRo/Translate/README.md

 ## Prerequisites ##

 Node.js must be installed on both the client and the server.
+Google Cloud Speech-to-Text and Translation AI have to be available from the server, i.e., the credentials to access these API must be accessible from node (see Google Cloud's [Set up Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc)).

 ## Usage ##